Danny Peyronel: House of X

 Three years of touring and recording as X-UFO led to the band finding their own identity and prompting a 're-branding' as House of X. They completed a new, self-titled album, consisting of entirely new songs, with the exception of a markedly heavier version of Danny Peyronel's classic UFO ballad "Martian Landscape".
 House of X had its Worldwide release on Escape Music on 24 October 2014.

 Opera

-Danny has been singing opera for almost 5 years now as a 'spinto' tenor.
-He has started back writing songs with his friends and known associates as well as individually.
-He has also recommenced playing keyboard.
-He has collaborated with Richie Ranno, a lead guitarist from the band Starz.
-Danny and Eric Stuart recently joined at a concert jam by Peter Frampton who was producer of Eric's first CD.
-Danny also went to the studio to record 2 songs to Cheap Trick Tribute CD with Richie, Eddie Ojeda and Frank Dimino.
+Danny sang opera in the 1990's for almost 5 years as a 'spinto' tenor, studying with Franco Corelli in NYC.
+During that period he also collaborated with Richie Ranno,lead guitarist from the band Starz.
+Danny recorded 2 songs for a Cheap Trick Tribute CD with Richie, Eddie Ojeda and Frank Dimino.